 |Puncture Resistance Sidewall||4|

-As expected - because the puncture resistance layer has been omitted, tread puncture resistance is low.
+As expected, because the puncture resistance layer has been omitted, tread puncture resistance is low.
 With a score of 10 points, it scores just as low as the Vittoria Zaffiro.
-Both tires have the lowest tread puncture resistance score of all road bike tires tested to date.

-If you're looking for a cheap tire with decent rolling resistance, the Continental Ultra Sport II is the way to go.
-The Ultra Sport is able to hold its own in the rolling resistance test.
-Even at lower air pressures it's able to score very close to more expensive tires.
+If you're looking for a cheap tire with a decent rolling resistance, the Continental Ultra Sport II is the way to go.
+Even at lower air pressures, rolling resistance comes very close to more expensive tires.
 The trade-off is that puncture resistance is below average because an extra layer of puncture resistance material has been omitted.

 TEST VERDICT: Recommended